In this article, we are going to review the best camera for cooking videos besides a few other fantastic models for food photos and videography.

 5. Nikon D3500 DSLR Camera: Best Budget Camera for Cooking Videos

 So far, we have mostly discussed high-end cameras for cooking videos.
 Nikon D3500 is the first real budget camera on our list.
-It is also the best camera for cooking videos if you are just starting and don’t have the budget for expensive cameras.

 Despite being cheap, it features a 24.2 megapixels sensor for sharper and clear images and videos.
 Similarly, the image quality is far greater than a typical smartphone.
 Nikon D3500 offers you a good chance to use an interchangeable lens camera without costing a fortune.